 The reality of life for animals on factory farms is gruesome, to say the least.
 Thousands of animals are kept in cramped, filthy conditions for the duration of their lives, many of whom reach the slaughterhouse too sick to even stand.
 In an effort to hide the reality of where the products we consume come from, the animal agriculture industry employs clever marketing techniques to convince consumers that the animal products they are purchasing are in some way “better” and “different” than your standard mass-produced ones.

 Rather than telling consumers their meat and eggs came from concentrated feeding operations where countless animals were housed in cramped, unsanitary conditions – marketers capitalize on the “positive” and label these products as being fed and “all-vegetarian diet.”
 This creates the illusion that animal welfare was actually given ample thought and consideration … making the consumer feel like they’re making an informed choice and picking a high-quality product.
 The same often occurs in the case of the “cage-free” and “free-range” label for chickens and eggs.
 Sadly, the difference between what this label implies and what it actually means seems to have consumers incredibly confused.

 What Free-Range Should Mean Versus Reality

 In the chicken industry, the label “free-range” largely applies to chickens who are raised for meat.
-From accordance with the U.S. Department of Agriculture’s (USDA) guidelines, free-range chickens are allowed access to an outdoor area.
+In accordance with the U.S. Department of Agriculture’s (USDA) guidelines, free-range chickens are allowed access to an outdoor area.
 The official governance reads as such, “Producers must demonstrate to the Agency that the poultry has been allowed access to the outside.”

 When you hear the term, you probably think of a wide-open field where chickens are allowed to peck at grass and insects as they please.
 Something like this: